kawaMANMI/PyBaMM-Conf-2025/README.md

-# Comparison of SEI Zero-dimensional Models
+# Comparison of SEI Zero-dimensional Models (in PyBaMM)

-This repository contains the analysis code and results for comparing different common zero-dimensional models (limited mechanisms) for solid electrolyte interphase (SEI) growth in lithium-ion batteries, focusing on the formation cycle and early cycles.
+This repository contains the analysis code and results for comparing common zero-dimensional solid electrolyte interphase (SEI) models (limited mechanisms) in [PyBaMM](https://github.com/pybamm-team/PyBaMM) in lithium-ion batteries, focusing on the formation cycle and early cycles.

 ## Overview